Jimut123/jimutmap/README.md

 This also uses multithreading, which may overload your computer, so set the parameters in the API, minimise the pool else your PC may hang!
 **This is created for educational and research purposes only!
 The author is not liable for any damage to private property.**

+## Contribution

+Please feel free to raise issues and fix any existing ones.
+Further details can be found in our [code of conduct](https://github.com/Jimut123/jimutmap/blob/master/CODE_OF_CONDUCT.md).

+### While making a PR, please make sure you:
+- [ ] Always start your PR description with "Fixes #issue_number", if you're fixing an issue.
+- [ ] Briefly mention the purpose of the PR, along with the tools/libraries you have used.
+It would be great if you could be version specific.
+- [ ] Briefly mention what logic you used to implement the changes/upgrades.
+- [ ] Provide in-code review comments on GitHub to highlight specific LOC if deemed necessary.
+- [ ] Please provide snapshots if deemed necessary.
+- [ ] Update readme if required.

 ## [LICENSE](https://github.com/Jimut123/jimutmap/blob/master/LICENSE)
 ```
  GNU GENERAL PUBLIC LICENSE